Shamshad Begum: 1924–40

 Begum's talent was first spotted by her principal when she was in primary school in 1924.
 Impressed by the quality of her voice, she was made head singer of classroom prayer.
 At 10, she started singing folk-based songs at religious functions and family marriages.
 She received no formal musical training.
 Her singing ambitions, which she held from 1929, met with opposition from her family.
 In 1931, when she was twelve, her uncle, who enjoyed qawwalis and ghazals, secretly took her to Jenophone (or Xenophone) Music Company for an audition with Lahore-based musician and composer, Ghulam Haider.
 Begum said in an interview, "I sang Bahadur Shah Zafar's (the poet-ruler) ghazal Mera yaar mujhe mile agar."
 An impressed Haider gave her a contract for twelve songs, with the same facilities provided to top singers.
-It was Begum's paternal uncle Aamir Khan who convinced her father, Miya Hussain Baksh, to allow her to sing.
+It was Begum's paternal uncle Aamir Khan who convinced her father, Miyan Hussain Baksh, to allow her to sing.
 When she won a contract with a recording company, her father agreed to let her sing on the condition that she would record in a burka and not allow herself to be photographed.
 She earned 15 rupees per song and was awarded 5,000 on the completion of the contract on Xenophone.
 Xenophone was a renowned music recording company, patronised by the rich, and her popularity grew in elite circles in the early 1930s.
 Though she had won the Xenophone audition without having any formal music training, Hussain Bakshwale Sahab and later Ghulam Haider improved her singing skills between 1937 and 1939.

 Her popular breakthrough came when she began singing on All India Radio (AIR) in Peshawar and Lahore from 1937.
-Producer Dilsukh Pancholi wanted her to act as well in a film he was producing.
+Producer Dalsukh Pancholi wanted her to act as well in a film he was producing.
 Begum readily agreed, gave a screen test and was selected.
-Her father became angry when he found out and warned her that she would not be allowed to sing if she continued to harbour a desire to act.
+Her father became angry, when he found out and warned her that she would not be allowed to sing if she continued to harbour a desire to act.
 Begum promised her father that she would never appear before the camera.
 She continued to sing songs on the radio.
-She never posed for photographs, and few people saw her picture between 1933 and the 1970s.
+She never posed for photographs, and few people saw her pictures between 1933 and the 1970s.

-Begum sang for AIR through her musical group 'The Crown Imperial Theatrical Company of Performing Arts', set up in Delhi.
+Shamshad Begum sang for AIR through her musical group 'The Crown Imperial Theatrical Company of Performing Arts', set up in Delhi.
 The then AIR Lahore helped her to enter the world of movies as they frequently broadcast her songs, which induced music directors to use her voice for their films.
 Begum also recorded naats and other devotional music for a couple of gramophone recording companies.
 Her crystal-clear voice caught the attention of sarangi maestro Hussain Bakshwale Saheb, who took her as his disciple.